glua/gmod-menu-plugins/README.md

 ## For developers
 If you want to write your own menu plugins just look at the default plugins already included here.
-Especially take a look at the extra functionalty and settings store provided.
+Especially take a look at the extra functionality and settings store provided.